Mira Mesa HS Academic Honesty Policy

 A classroom is a place where all students have the right to an education, the right to feel comfortable, and the right to be treated with respect.
 Academic honesty is an extremely important factor in maintaining an educational environment which is fair, open and preserves the dignity of all students.
 Each student is responsible for helping to keep this environment intact.
 Academic honesty does not simply involve "not cheating", and it is not merely a personal matter.
 It involves the trust and respect of the teacher as well as that of every student in the class.
 A violation of the trust and respect of the teacher and fellow classmates is a very serious matter.

-Academic Dishonesty includes the followingoffenses.
+Academic Dishonesty includes the following offenses:

-FABRICATION: Anyfalsification or intentional invention of data, sources, or other authority inan academic exercise.
+FABRICATION: Any falsification or intentional invention of data, sources, or other authority in an academic exercise.
 If a student falsifies data or sources, the student will receive a zero on the academic assignment.
-Citizenship grade will be lowered asdetermined by the teacher.
+That zero will be averaged into the student’s academic grade.
+Citizenship grade will be lowered as determined by the teacher.

-PLAGIARISM: Anyintentional use of another person's ideas, words, or work as one's own.
-Plagiarism includes the misuse of published material, material generated bytechnology, or the work of another student.
-Staff members observing anact of plagiarism will confiscate the work and notify the appropriate teachers.
+PLAGIARISM: Any intentional use of another person's ideas, words, or work as one's own, as determined by the teacher.
+Plagiarism includes the misuse of published material, material generated by technology, self-plagiarism or the work of another student.
+Staff members observing an act of plagiarism will confiscate the work and notify the appropriate teachers.

-FORGERY: Falsifying orsubmitting academic work by forging another person’s signature.
-Penalty may include: lowered academic grade, lowered citizenship grade, and /or legalprosecution as determined by the administration.
+FORGERY: Falsifying or submitting academic work by forging another person’s signature.
+Penalty may include: lowered academic grade, lowered citizenship grade, and /or legal prosecution as determined by the administration.